kevinsupendi/intern-pendi/README.md

 ### After setting up
-By default only DNS, Dashboard, Cluster Autoscaler and Storageclass addons deployed.
+By default only DNS, Dashboard, Cluster Autoscaler, Heapster and Storageclass addons are deployed.
 You can try deploying other application or change deployed addons configuration.

 Here is a few suggestions of useful addons and Kubernetes resources :